-Both the Code and the legislation of Hong Kong do not contain requirement to include securities firms to be public interest entities.
-A securities firm is not a public interest entity unless the firm considers it to be a public interest entity based on professional judgment in accordance with paragraph 290.26 of the Code.
+Both the revised Code and the legislation of Hong Kong do not contain requirement to include securities firms to be public interest entities.
+A securities firm is not a public interest entity unless the firm considers it to be a public interest entity based on professional judgment in accordance with paragraph 400.8 in Chapter A of the revised Code.